soportebteam/trustos/source/architecture.md

 APIs do not speak the **Blockchain language** (send, validate or verify a transaction, query a block, provision or obtain gas at an address, compile, deploy or execute contracts, manage and safeguard cryptographic material, etc.) but the language a customer understands (create an asset and update its status or position, add account activity, verify an identity, create or transfer a token, etc.).

-Initially, **TrustOS** is available for deployment on any Hyperledger Fabric-based network and interacts with Ethereum (the public network).
-In the coming months support will be added for implementation in other technologies such as Ethereum/Quorum or CORDA.
+Initially, **TrustOS** is available for deployment on any Hyperledger Fabric-based network and interacts with Ethereum (mainnet and testnet networks), Polygon (mainnet and testnet networks) and Alastria's Network B (built on Hyperledger Besu).
+In the coming months support will be added for implementation in other technologies.
+We put a lot of effort into evolving the product 🤓